rio-si/Group6_SENG3010_mainRepo/README.md

 # Project Group 6 - SENG3010
 Rio S | Daquan J | David C

+# Logs 23/2 - Twentythird of February
+/*
+- Will Review Class Videos
+- Work for Phase 2 Finalisation Will Continue 24/2
+- Plans to Temporarily Create a 2nd ubunutu-sql-vm for testing
+- Previous Command for importing data should be disregarded as defective

+rio
+*/

 # Logs 20/2 - Twentieth of February
 /*
 - Ran on Ubunutu-sql-vm: